-The purpose of this resolution is to seek shareholder approval of the 2023 Directors' Remuneration Policy set out on pages 40 to 41 of the 2023 Annual Report.
-The 2023 Directors' Remuneration Policy is based on the following key principles:
+The purpose of this resolution is to seek shareholder approval of the 2024 Directors' Remuneration Policy set out on pages 42 to 43 of the 2024 Annual Report.
+The 2024 Directors' Remuneration Policy is based on the following key principles:

-- the rationale and operation of the policy should be easy to understand and transparent; - there should be a strong alignment between rewards and the interests of our stakeholders, including shareholders and employees; - the policy should maintain a focus on longterm performance; - the total compensation package should be competitive to ensure we can retain and attract talent to deliver our strategic objectives; and - the structure should meet the expectations of investors and our regulators.
+- the rationale and operation of the policy should be easy to understand and transparent; - there should be a strong alignment between rewards and the interests of our stakeholders, including shareholders and employees; - the policy should maintain a focus on longterm performance; - the total compensation package should be competitive to ensure we can retain and attract talent to deliver our strategic objectives; and - the structure should meet the expectations of investors.

-The vote on the 2023 Directors' Remuneration Policy is by way of ordinary resolution.
+The vote on the 2024 Directors' Remuneration Policy is by way of ordinary resolution.
 It is a binding vote, meaning that, if approved, payments to Directors may only be made if they are within the boundaries of the policy.